smalegaonkar/job-portal/README.md

-This application is developed based on MVC architecture using spring, hibernate, maven & mySql.
+This is a web application, developed based on MVC architecture using spring, hibernate, maven & mySql.
 It is similar to any other job portal where recruiters post jobs & interested candidates apply.

 Both user types sign up & manage their profile details.
 Recruiter can see list of candidates